brunsviga13rk/thesis/src/model.typ

 and operators with higher precedence bind before those with a lower.
 The shunting yard algorithm can also detect mismatched parenthesis that is when parenthesis are left over on the operator stack or a right side parenthesis is unexpectedly found in the list of tokens.
+The shunting yard algorithm is also capable of handling functions with parameters and right associative operators such as exponentiation.
+Due to time constraints functions and exponentiation remain unimplemented in the solver.
+As a side note, any token that cannot be parsed by shunting yard or the interpreter will cause the solver to return in error.
 After converting to @RPN we are left with a notation that is straight forward to execute on paper.
 Which is the reason @RPN is often used to small calculator projects.
 All that is needed to do is to pop all numbers of the queue until an operator is found.
 Then the operator is applied to the last to